I Want To Move Out: How Do I Know If I’m Ready?

 You are financially responsible.
 Not only do you have money coming in, but you're managing it in a way that shows you have your priorities in line and can make financially responsible decisions.
-When you have money, you pay your obligations first - and add luxuries in later.
+When you have money, you pay your obligations first - and add luxuries later.

 You can maintain a home.
 You need to know how to keep a house in a reasonable condition.
-This doesn't necessarily mean you need to know how to do home repairs (though you should if you're planning to buy one), but rather you have demonstrated at your parents' home the ability to do chores, maintain cleanliness, and establish organizational systems to keep things running smoothly.
+This doesn't necessarily mean you need to know how to do home repairs (though you should if you're planning to buy one), but instead, you have demonstrated at your parents' home the ability to do chores, maintain cleanliness, and establish organizational systems to keep things running smoothly.